-Note→ If the activities of the corporation and the activities of a partnership of which the corporation is a partner constitute a unitary business relationship, any shares of partnership income or loss and factors of the corporate partner must be included in the business income and factors of the corporation.
+ENOTE If the activities of the corporation and the activities of a partnership of which the corporation is a partner constitute a unitary business relationship, the corporation's shares of the partnership's business income or loss and factors must be included in the business income and factors of the corporation.

 Any such income cannot be subtracted on Line 26.
 For further information, see Illinois Income Tax Regulations, Section 100.3380(d).